python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_6a_for_loops.md

 # Ask the user for...
 #  - the base pay, and
 #  - the amount of pay adjustment per 5 years of experience.
+# Example run:
+#     What is the base pay?
+55000
+#     What is the pay adjustment per 5 years of experience?
+2000
+#     Maria: 7 years of experience, $57000 per year

 # 27